Frequently Asked Questions

 9. How will I receive my pay?

 Direct deposit is the fastest and most convenient way to receive pay.
-You must bring a canceled check or form from your bank when completing the on-boarding paperwork.
+You must bring a voided check or form from your bank when completing the on-boarding paperwork.
 This is an optional form, so if you choose to not complete this form or do not have the required banking information, a paper check will be cut and mailed to the address provide on your paperwork.

-11. Who do I contact if my pay doesn't look correct?
+13. Who do I contact if my pay doesn't look correct?

 Contact the Administrative Assistant at 907-428-7207 located within the Division of Administrative Services or email mva.dasadmin@alaska.gov.

-14. What happens if I get injured while on State Active Duty?
+19. What happens if I get injured while on State Active Duty?

 You are required to notify your supervisor immediately and complete the Employee Report of Occupational Injury or Illness Form.
 This form should be submitted immediately but no later than 30 days following the injury.
-Until this form is completed, a worker's compensation claim is not filed.
+Until this form is completed, a workers' compensation claim is not filed.

-16. Who can answer questions on my claim?
+22. Who can answer questions on my claim?

 Once an Employee Report of Occupational Injury or Illness to Employer is filed, all questions regarding the claim must be directed to the Third-Party Claims Administrator — Penser North America, Inc.